January 25, 1996: Rumors circulate that Sun Microsystems is in talks to acquire Apple.

 Here comes the Sun

-If you’re a tech fan in your mid-twenties or younger, there’s a good chance the name Sun Microsystems means very little to you.
-One of the most notable companies to collapse as a result of the late-’90s tech bubble, Sun sold computers, components, services and software.
+If you’re a tech fan in your mid-20s or younger, there’s a good chance the name Sun Microsystems means very little to you.
+One of the most notable companies to collapse when the late-’90s tech bubble burst, Sun sold computers, components, services and software.
 (It created the Java programming language and the Solaris operating system.)

 Founded in 1982, Sun Microsystems became a big player in Silicon Valley before collapsing and eventually being acquired by Oracle in 2009.
 Today, its iconic former campus is the main HQ of Facebook.
-(And, as seen in this video, Sun’s logo remains on the reverse of Facebook’s sign!)
+(And, as seen in this video, Sun’s logo remains on the reverse of Facebook’s sign!
+It’s all about motivation.)

 Sun made workstations and crossed over with Apple in various ways.
 As a result, people talked about a merger of the two companies as far back as 1988.
 As Owen Linzmayer notes in his tremendous (and in great need of an update) book, Apple Confidential 2.0, the deal almost happened by the fall of 1990.
 The idea was that Sun CEO Scott McNealy would become COO of both companies.
 Apple backed out at the last minute.